richgel999/uap_resources/oescsler.md

-The realization by military officials that the crash remains were in fact debris from one of those mysterious flying disks was evidence enough to issue an order of secrecy in the interests of national security .
+The realization by military officials that the crash remains were in fact debris from one of those mysterious flying disks was evidence enough to issue an order of secrecy in the interests of national security.
 Was it the product of a failure of some experimental project of ours?
 Could it be German or Soviet or Chinese?
 Whatever the source, we would not want anyone to know that we had recovered the remains.
 Many questions would have to